7imm/TFM/README.md

 ---

 #### `solve_liquid_thermal_conductivity`
-While there are many parametrizations for the thermal conductivity of dry firn, I'm not aware of any models for wet firn describing the thermal conductivity.
+fWhile there are many parametrizations for the thermal conductivity of dry firn, I'm not aware of any models for wet firn describing the thermal conductivity.
 Kaviany (1991, p.
 126) suggests in his textbook to use either geometric mean weighting or a Voigt model.
 Hence, `"geometricmean"` and `"voigt"` are the two